Timbuktu (2014; Abderrahmane Sissako)

 Before your eyes glaze over and you start dreaming about Kingsman: The Secret Service, rest assured that Sissako cuts his searing social realism with significant doses of absurdist comedy and dreamlike beauty.

-But even as the jihadists are initially made to look foolish, hypocritical, and ineffective, with their every act of repression met by a reflexive act of artistic expression (the most beautiful moment: a soccer game played without the ball after the sport gets outlawed), there is a sinking feeling that this situation will inevitably explode into senseless violence.
+But even as the jihadists in Timbuktu are initially made to look foolish, hypocritical, and ineffective, with their every act of repression met by a reflexive act of artistic expression (the most beautiful moment: a soccer game played without the ball after the sport gets outlawed), there is a sinking feeling that this situation will inevitably explode into senseless violence.